littleniche/.github/profile/README.md

 - Trying our best to solve our problems
 - Playing with binaries
 - Making our life easier
-- Learning every aspect of SDLC through small projects
+- Learning Development, Packaging and Deploying through small projects